Take our Free Practice Tests for the 2026 TOEFL Test.

 View Content in English

-Many people watch the news or consume entertainment materials in their native language, since it is more comfortable.
-While preparing for the TOEFL, though, it is helpful to read or watch English-language materials.
+Most people watch the news and consume entertainment materials in their native language, since it is more comfortable.
+While preparing for the TOEFL, though, it is helpful to read and watch English-language materials.
 Watching or listening to others speak in English is another great way to get comfortable with the language.

 Practice Typing